emul8/emul8/doc/source/peripherals.rst

 These are namely ``WithFlag``, ``WithValueField``, ``WithEnumField`` and ``WithTag``.

 Also, to receive a read-write register with only one value field covering its whole length, a ``CreateRWRegister`` method is available.
-It is suitable only for the simplest registers, and differs only in the reset value.
+It is suitable only for the simplest registers that differ only in their reset value.

 Field access mode
 +++++++++++++++++